The legacy of Houston Astros Hall of Fame second baseman Craig Biggio lives on within his son Cavan who made his Major League debut Friday in Toronto.

 Cavan said it was a pretty cool moment for him:

-here and we’ve kind of switched roles.
+"“I’ve always wanted to do what my dad did, ever since a young age,” Biggio said.
+“And I’m finallyhere and we’ve kind of switched roles.
 He’s in the seats now and I’m on the field.
-So that’s pretty cool because it’s everything I ever wanted.”
+So that’s pretty cool because it’s everything I ever wanted.”"

 What a cool moment for a kid who literally grew up around Major League baseball and got to see his dad first-hand play baseball and be involved in some great moments in Houston Astros history, such as his Dad popping his 3,000th hit among many other spectacular moments.